SkylineCommunications/dataminer-docs-connectors/connector/doc/Aperi_App-S22-12567.md

 ### Ports

-This page contains the network information separated in two tables **BP Ports** and **SFP Ports** which diplays info for the hardware ports/interfaces of the device, separated into receivers and senders.
+This page contains the network information separated in two tables **BP Ports** and **SFP Ports** which displays info for the hardware ports/interfaces of the device, separated into receivers and senders.
 Typically, the device contains four ports: two on the front plane and two on the back plane.
 However, there is hardware support for two extra back plane ports.
 The information available on this page is all network related.
 It includes **Packet** information, **Bit Rates** and **Bytes**.

 ### Interfaces